Getting Started with AssisT

 - Review the keyboard shortcuts together

-Privacy assurance: All settings are stored locally.
+Privacy assurance: Settings are stored in Chrome’s synced storage (follows the student across devices when signed into Chrome).
 No personal data ever leaves the device.
 AI features (if enabled) also run entirely on the local computer.

 Need More Help?